USC hosts UCLA following Mack’s 21-point game - WTOP News

 Los Angeles; Saturday, 8 p.m.
 EST

-BOTTOM LINE: UCLA plays the USC Trojans after Sebastian Mack scored 21 points in UCLA’s 77-71 loss to the Arizona Wildcats.
+BOTTOM LINE: UCLA visits the USC Trojans after Sebastian Mack scored 21 points in UCLA’s 77-71 loss to the Arizona Wildcats.

-The Trojans have gone 5-3 in home games.
-USC has a 4-11 record against teams over .500.

-The Bruins are 3-5 in conference matchups.
-UCLA has a 2-1 record in one-possession games.

-USC makes 44.9% of its shots from the field this season, which is 4.7 percentage points higher than UCLA has allowed to its opponents (40.2%).
+The Trojans are 5-3 on their home court.
+USC ranks second in the Pac-12 with 9.3 offensive rebounds per game led by Vincent Iwuchukwu averaging 2.1.

+The Bruins are 3-5 against Pac-12 opponents.
+UCLA is the leader in the Pac-12 allowing just 64.6 points per game while holding opponents to 40.2% shooting.

+USC’s average of 8.2 made 3-pointers per game this season is only 0.3 more made shots on average than the 7.9 per game UCLA gives up.
 UCLA averages 65.2 points per game, 10.0 fewer points than the 75.2 USC allows.

+The Trojans and Bruins square off Saturday for the first time in Pac-12 play this season.

 TOP PERFORMERS: Boogie Ellis is shooting 46.1% and averaging 18.7 points for the Trojans.
 DJ Rodman is averaging 1.4 made 3-pointers over the last 10 games for USC.

-Mack is shooting 38.2% and averaging 13.9 points for the Bruins.
-Adem Bona is averaging 11.5 points over the last 10 games for UCLA.
+Adem Bona is averaging 12.2 points, six rebounds and 1.9 blocks for the Bruins.
+Lazar Stefanovic is averaging 1.5 made 3-pointers over the last 10 games for UCLA.

 LAST 10 GAMES: Trojans: 3-7, averaging 72.9 points, 36.0 rebounds, 16.0 assists, 6.7 steals and 3.8 blocks per game while shooting 44.1% from the field.
 Their opponents have averaged 77.5 points per game.